 - Fingernails should be kept short and clean.

-- Refrain from wearing nail polish, nail jewelry, artificial nails, and jewelry on the hands or arms.
+- Refrain from wearing nail polish, nail jewellery, artificial nails, and jewellery on the hands or arms.

 - A new pair of gloves for each session.

 - Replace gloves as soon as possible if they become soiled or damaged, do not wash gloves as this may damage glove integrity.